 The vast majority of hunters, trappers, and anglers do their best to abide by the wildlife laws and regulations.
 For those people who fail to follow the law, convictions of wildlife law may carry serious penalties, including criminal fines up to $5,000, jail, civil penalties up to $30,000, loss of equipment and lost license privileges.

 The following are a list of the seven most common violations in the field.
 Check twice, take due care, and you can avoid unnecessary citations, costly fines and loss of equipment and hunting privileges.

-If you make a mistake — for example shooting a spike, or small forked-horn deer instead of an antlerless deer — report it immediately to the local game warden or Operation Game Thief (OGT) at 1-800-992-3030.
+If you make a mistake — for example shooting a spike, or small forked-horn deer instead of an antlerless deer — report it immediately to the local game warden or Operation Game Thief (OGT) at 1-800-992-3030 or refer to the NDOW TIP APP information at the bottom of this page.
 Follow any instructions that are provided to you and wait for the warden to arrive.
 Taking the opposite approach, such as hiding or wasting game, will carry much more serious consequences.

 1. Loaded Rifle or Shotgun In/On Vehicle

 Nevada law prohibits carrying loaded rifles and shotguns in or on vehicles, including ATVs, motorcycles, and snowmobiles.
 After hunting on foot, unload the gun before placing it in or on the vehicle.
 This is a misdemeanor offense.

 This is a surprisingly common violation.
 Only the person named on the tag may use or possess the tag.
 This violation is considered a felony offense if an animal is harvested.

 3. License and Tag Fraud